A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Theoretical Framework

 \end{proposition}

-The proof is provided in Appendix B. According to the theoretical results of Proposition 2 (i.), $\hat r$ can be equal to $r$ with probability approaching 1.
-Hence, we assume that the number of true latent factors $r$ is known to simplify the technical derivations hereafter.
-The result of Proposition 2 (ii.) indicates that the factor-adjusted $p$-values under the true null satisfies the weak dependence assumption of \cite{Storey:Taylor:Siegmund:2004}, which is quite essential for deriving the consistency of the estimated FDP.
+According to the theoretical results of Proposition~\ref{Proposition-2}(i), $\hat r$ can be equal to $r$ with a probability approaching one.
+Hence, to simplify the technical derivations, we assume that the number of true latent factors $r$ is known.
+The result of Proposition~\ref{Proposition-2}(ii) indicates that the estimators of the latent factors and the variance of the idiosyncratic error share the property of uniform consistency, thus the sufficient condition assumed on Proposition~\ref{Proposition-1} indeed holds, supporting that the null factor-adjusted $p$-values satisfy the weak dependence assumption when the latent factors are estimated by the principal component method.